A Brief History of Judson University:

 Benjamin P. Browne Library (“the Ben”)—named for Benjamin P. Browne, “Founding Father,” Judson College’s first President, American Baptist leader and writer

-Browne Underground—named for Benjamin P. Browne, keeping his memory in the former library building that is now the student lounge
+Browne Underground—named for Benjamin P. Browne, keeping his memory in the former library building.

-Creekside South—built on the south banks of Tyler Creek which flows through campus; now houses the School of Teacher Education
+Creekside South—built on the south banks of Tyler Creek which flows through campus; now houses the Division of Education

 Draewell Gallery (HAWAC)—named for Dr. David and Mrs. Betty Draewell, who donated a valuable collection of fine art prints to the Judson permanent art collection; Dr. Draewell was a long time Vice President of Business Affairs